 I ordered coffee this time and it was so good!
 It wasn’t dull or extremely strong; it was just right.
 We all shared the seven layered bar, one of my favorite desserts!
 If you have a healthy/ier version of these, please let me know!

 After lunch, we all went kayaking for several hours.
 We started in the Ogunquit river and kayaked several miles to the Ogunquit ocean and back around.
 It was a total of four miles.
-I had Ralph take all the photos because I would have probably tipped over if I had a camera.
-I was more nervous to tip over because I had just finished watching shark week clips in the hotel.

 We are now obsessed with kayaking.
 It was a great workout!
 We are looking into getting one because there are tons of places to kayak in Charlotte.
 It was so relaxing.